google/briolette/docs/design/explainers/technical_overview.md

 - support wallet vendor NAC registrar validation
 - limit token transfer credentials to signing with a given basename once
   - this implies anti-rollback storage mechanism (monotonic counter, Merkle tree root storage, ...)
-- the interfaces and hardware should be built to a laboratory validatable standard
+- the interfaces and hardware should be built to a laboratory validated standard

 ---
 ## Cryptographic primitives